emberjs/rfcs/text/0671-modernize-built-in-components-1.md

   If and when they mature to the point of becoming widely accepted as best practices in the ecosystem, we can revisit deprecating and removing any of these built-in components as they become redundant.
-Braodly speaking, we do not believe we are at that point yet, so in the meantime, we should not stop improving what we have.
+Broadly speaking, we do not believe we are at that point yet, so in the meantime, we should not stop improving what we have.